planetoftheweb/planetoftheweb.github.io/_site/posts/2021-03-13-Best-Online-Tools-and-Modules.md

 ---
 layout: post
-title: 'Online Tools, Extensions and Modules to Get Started on your Next Web Development Project'
+title: "Online Tools, Extensions and Modules to Get Started on your Next Web Development Project"
 summary: "You've got a new project to build, but how to begin.
 Ohhh the many ways to go.
 Should I use React, Svelte or Vue.js.
 Bootstrap or Tailwind, which Bundler should I use.
 Heres some great ways to get going quickly."
 hero: /images/posts/faster-1080p-thumbnail.jpg
 thumb: /images/posts/fasterprojects_tn.jpg
 video: UQkhm_fQnOU
+category: posts
 tags:
   - tutorial
   - video